timoklein/alphazero-gym/README.md

 as well as the following paper [A0C: Alpha Zero in Continuous Action Space](https://arxiv.org/pdf/1805.09613.pdf).
 The discrete agent is tested and works on the gym environment _CartPole_.
 You should be able to train it in a couple of minutes even on a laptop.
 The continuous agent is tested on _Pendulum_.
-Here training time is longer but if your laptop is decent it shouldn't take more than an hour.
+If your laptop is decent it shouldn't take more than an hour.
 It uses a squashed Normal distribution as stochastic policy compared to a transformed beta distribution in A0C.
 More on the squashed Normal distribution and the SAC algorithm can be found [here](https://github.com/denisyarats/pytorch_sac) (reference implementation) and [here](https://arxiv.org/abs/1801.01290) (paper).